bentomhall/nih-system/homebrewery/world/player-options.md

 You learn *chill touch* as a warmage cantrip.
 It does not count against your limit of cantrips known.

 #### Drain Life
 Starting when you pick this assignment at level one, you drain life from your dying foes.
-When an enemy is reduced to zero hit points within 30' of you that you damaged with a weapon attack or warmage spell since the beginning of your previous turn, you gain temporary hit points equal to your level.
+When an enemy is reduced to zero hit points within 30 feet  of you that you damaged with a weapon attack or warmage spell since the beginning of your previous turn, you gain temporary hit points equal to your level.

 #### Healing Motes
 Starting at 6th level, you have learned to heal others with life stolen from your foes.
-When you damage an enemy with a spell you cast, you can expend a siphon mote to heal an ally you can see within 30' of you for 1d4 per mote expended.
+When you damage an enemy with a spell you cast, you can expend a siphon mote to heal an ally you can see within 30 feet  of you for 1d4 per mote expended.

 #### Necrotic Recoil
 Starting at 10th level, as long as you have temporary hit points from your Drain Life feature, attacks that hit you deal necrotic damage equal to your level to the attacker.